 Mary earned her Bachelor of Music and Master of Fine Arts degrees from Florida State University.
 It was this background, and a high esteem for the medical profession that led Mary into the Standardized Patient world.
 Mary brings over 25 years of experience as an actress, vocalist, dancer, performing arts instructor, director/coordinator of theatrical productions, home health caregiver and standardized patient to the Education and Evaluation Center.
 Her SP credits include work at UIC, John Hopkins Hospital and most recently, here at RFUMS.

 Cory received his Bachelor of Fine Arts from the University of Wisconsin-Stevens Point in 1995.
-Over the past 10 years, Cory has combined medical education with his passion of the performing arts by immersing himself into the world of Standardized Patient Education.
-As an SP and Practical Instructor, Cory has worked at the University of Illinois at Chicago, Northwestern University, Loyola University, University of Chicago, Midwestern University, Rush University and RFUMS.
-In addition to Standardized Patient work, he also brings experience and knowledge in Clinical Simulation as both Simulation Technician and Learner Ally.
-Cory joined the Department of Healthcare Simulation - Education and Evaluation Center in June of 2015.
+Cory has worked as a standardized patient and practical instructor at the University of Illinois at Chicago, Northwestern University, Loyola University, University of Chicago, Midwestern University, Rush University and RFUMS.
+In addition to expertise in Standardized Patient work, he also brings experience and knowledge to Clinical Simulation as both a Simulation Technician and a Learner Ally.

 Glenn studied Architecture for

 two years and worked as a draftsman, but did not envision Architecture

 as his calling and lifetime career.
 He worked for a short period as a

 designer of architectural stainless steel and glass-etched products,

 until he got enticed into the fantasy world of animation.
 He worked with